StellarSand/privacy-settings/Privacy Settings/Cromite.md

   - On
   - Choose another provider > NextDNS/Cloudflare or select Custom and provide URL for other secure DNS from [this list](https://www.privacyguides.org/dns/)

-    Example: For MullvadDNS, enter https://adblock.doh.mullvad.net/dns-query
+    Example: For Quad9, enter https://dns.quad9.net/dns-query

 - Incognito mode > Enable history: Off
-- "Do Not Track": On
+- Send a "Do Not Track" request: On
+- Privacy Sandbox >
+  - Trials: Off
-- Autocomplete searches and URLs: Off
+- Improve search suggestions: Off